-Anthony J Parké is a British artist, born in London, England, 1964.
-He uses a combination of classical and hyperrealistic techniques, where creative expression means an exploration between technical matters and searching for new creative visions and landscapes.
+Anthony J Parké is a British artist, born in London, England, using a combination of classical and hyperrealistic styles.

 Parkés' work is held in private collections in the USA, Canada, England, Russia, Israel and Belgium.